Exec-GenEsis/ucsd-notes-genesis/MMW 13/Readings/5 - Ming Maritime Expeditions.md

-Description: What is it?
+Description: Article exploring Cheng He's maritime expeditions
-Type: Primary or Secondary?
+Type: Secondary
-- Scholarly Argument present?
+- Scholarly Argument:
-### 1 - Main Point 1
+### 1 - Cheng He was the person for the job
-- Example 1
-	- Analysis and connection to theme
+- Accomplished Eunuch Muslim, supposedly "Seveb feet tall with a five foot waist"
 - Example 2
 	- Analysis and connection to theme
 ### 2 - Main Point 2